thtmnisamnstr/md-crafter/CONTRIBUTING.md

-# Contributing to md-edit
+# Contributing to md-crafter

-Thank you for your interest in contributing to md-edit!
+Thank you for your interest in contributing to md-crafter!
 This document provides guidelines and instructions for contributing.

 ## Getting Started